 Department of Transportation Rules for Emotional Support Animals

 Only ADA animals, Emotional Support Animals, and Police K-9's are allowed in the Airport (on a leash only) All other animals (Cargo or Pet in Cabin) must be kept in a kennel/cage in all areas of the Airport.

 Click HERE for the Airport code 2.560 – Airport Terminal Animal Provisions.

-Click HERE for City of Redmond Service Animals for People with Disabilities police, GEN100.
+Click HERE for City of Redmond Service Animals for People with Disabilities policy, GEN100.

 Americans with Disabilities Act (ADA)

-The City of Redmond does not discriminate against qualified individuals with disabilities on the basis of disability in the City’s services, programs, activities or employment practices and strives to make all of our programs and services available to every Redmond citizen.
-Reference documents on this site include notices, newsletters, grievance procedures, curb ramp request forms, request for accommodations and a general informational brochure.
+The City of Redmond does not discriminate against qualified individuals with disabilities on the basis of disability in the City’s services, programs, activities, or employment practices and strives to make all of our programs and services available to every Redmond citizen.
+Reference documents on this site include notices, newsletters, grievance procedures, curb ramp request forms, requests for accommodations, and a general informational brochure.

-The Americans with Disabilities Act (ADA) provides guidelines to comply with accessible program, service and building construction, but we always need to hear from our citizens to direct resources where they are most needed.
+The Americans with Disabilities Act (ADA) provides guidelines to comply with accessible programs, services, and building construction, but we always need to hear from our citizens to direct resources where they are most needed.